LichtCode/studygroup/README.md

 - Messages are stored in the database for persistence.

 ### Notifications
-- Email and in-app notifications inform users of important updates, such as upcoming study sessions or group invitations.
+- In-app notifications inform users of important updates, such as upcoming study sessions or group invitations.

 ---